Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

   Alternatively, in cases where parts of the surface of the object need to be labeled (e.g. decals on objects), you can add labeled invisible surfaces on top of these sections.
 These invisible surfaces need to have a fully transparent material.
 To create an invisible material:

   * Create a new material (***Assets -> Create -> Material***) and name it `TransparentMaterial`
-  * Set the `Surface Type` for the material to `Transparent`, and set the alpha channel of the `Base Map` color to 0.
+  * Set the **Surface Type** for the material to **Transparent**, and set the alpha channel of the **Base Map** color to 0.
-    * For HDRP: In addition to the above, disable `Preserve specular lighting`
+    * For HDRP: In addition to the above, disable **Preserve specular lighting**

-  An example labeled output for an object with separate labels on inner objects is shown below:
+  An example labeled output for an object with separate labels on inner objects and decals is shown below:

 <p align="center">
 <img src="images/inner_labels.gif" width="600"/>